trondham/check_openmanage/TEST.md

 The first thing to consider is by which mechanism you want check_openmanage to check your Dell servers.
-You can run the script remotely on the Nagios server, probing the Dell servers via SNMP, or you can use NRPE_, check_by_ssh etc. and run the plugin locally on the Dell servers.
+You can run the script remotely on the Nagios server, probing the Dell servers via SNMP, or you can use NRPE, check_by_ssh etc. and run the plugin locally on the Dell servers.
 This should be an informed choice, but you can always change it later.
 If you have mostly Linux boxes, you may want to use NRPE_ and run the plugin locally.
 If you have mostly Windows boxes,